System76 Pop!_OS Beta Ubuntu-based Linux Distribution Now Available To Download - Slashdot

 Me: Oh ok.
 That's kind of a stupid name.
 Oh well, now I know.

-2017 will be the year of the Linux desktop! *YAWN* (Score:1, Interesting)
+2017 will be the year of the Linux desktop! *YAWN* (Score:2, Interesting)

 I also work very nearby